-- The trust operates an academy for pupils aged 4 to 11, serving a catchment area in and around Malvern.
-It has a pupil capacity of 210 (Years R-6) and had 182 pupils plus 26 morning Nursery places and 5 afternoon Nursery places making a roll of 213 in the school census January 2018. - The school runs an established Pre-School unit which provides an education for children from the term they become three years of age. - The school runs a before and after school club which provides term time wrap around care from 7.45am-6pm daily for all families from our Pre-School unit to Year 6. - Most pupils are from White British backgrounds.
-Data shows that pupils learning English as an additional language are making satisfactory to good progress. - St. Matthias was judged as Good by Ofsted in July 2012 and February 2014 and inadequate in June 2018. - The SIAS inspection in November 2017 judged the St. Matthias to be an Outstanding Church School. - The percentage of children currently eligible for Free School Meals is 23.1%.
-This is more than the national average. - The proportion of children supported by the pupil premium is 46.1% which is above the national average. - Children enter with very low starting points.
+The Trust operates an academy for pupils aged 4 to 11, serving a catchment area in and around Malvern.
+It has a pupil capacity of 210 Years R-6 and 26 Nursery places.
+In September 2019 it had 187 pupils Yr-6 plus 14 morning Nursery pupils on roll.

+- 2019 national data not yet available - The school runs an established Pre-School unit which provides an education for children from the term they become three years of age. - The school runs a before and after school club which provides term time wrap around care from 7.45am-6pm daily for all families from our Pre-School unit to Year 6. - Most pupils are from White British backgrounds.
+Data shows that pupils learning English as an additional language are making satisfactory to good progress. - St. Matthias was judged as inadequate by Ofsted in June 2018. - The SIAS inspection in November 2017 judged the St. Matthias to be an Outstanding Church School. - The percentage of children currently eligible for Free School Meals from YN-Y6 is 24.8 %.
+This is more than the national average. - The proportion of children supported by the pupil premium is 36.8% which is above the national average.
+Children enter with very low starting points.
 The percentage supported by the Special Educational Needs and Disabilities Code of Practice is above average.
 A significant number of these children have Speech, Language and Communication needs, as well as moderate learning difficulties.
 Early identification of need ensures rapid high quality provision personalised for these individuals.
 The school employs a specialist Speech and Language Therapist for one afternoon a week to: support specific children; provide training for individual TAs to ensure relevant programmes of support are in place for individuals and small groups; provide training for teaching staff and liaise with parents. - The curriculum is specifically designed to encourage motivation and a good work ethic in our children, as well as broaden experience, ensure equity and promote British Values. - The number of children entering and leaving the school in year groups R to 6 is higher than normal.
-From September 2017 to August 2018 the number of new children arriving was 11 and leaving was 15.
+From September 2018 to August 2019 the number of new children arriving was 10 and leaving was 14.
 This is a continued trend from previous years and continues to present some challenges regarding the closing of the attainment gap.

 St. Matthias is committed to working collaboratively with schools in the local area and plays an active role in PIMS (Partnership in Malvern Schools), the PATH group (7 local Malvern Schools) and SLOTHS (Senior Leaders other than Heads in Malvern).
-Two members of staff are recognised as Specialist Leaders of Education and actively support good practice in other schools through the Teaching School Alliance.